-When the stored stroke limit has been validated while the reference position return has not been completed, the stored stroke limit check is executed with the basic machine coordinate system at the time of last power-OFF as temporary one.
+When the stored stroke limit is enabled with the reference position return not been completed, the stored stroke limit check is executed with the basic machine coordinate system at the time of last power-OFF as temporary one.

 When the 1st dog-type reference position return is completed after the power is turned ON, the proper coordinate system is established.